Parity Sheaves and Smith Theory

-Let $p$ be a good prime for $G$.
-It is shown in \cite{MR} (following the original weaker result of \cite{JMW2}) that, when $k=\zp$ or $\bF_p$, all spherical parity sheaves with respect to the dimension pariversity exist and are perverse, and moreover that for $k=\bF_p$ the geometric Satake equivalence induces an equivalence
+Now assume that $p$ is a good prime for $G$.
+It is shown in \cite{MR} (extending the original weaker result of \cite{JMW2}) that, when $k=\bO$ or $\ff$, all spherical parity sheaves with respect to the dimension pariversity exist and are perverse, and moreover that for $k=\ff$ the geometric Satake equivalence induces an equivalence